As an Amazon Associate, I earn from qualifying purchases.

 Custard tarts have long been a favorite pastry in Britain and the Commonwealth, where they are often called “egg custard tarts” or simply “egg custards” to distinguish the egg-based filling from the commonly served cornflour-based custards.
 They are sold in supermarkets and bakeries throughout the UK.

 In the UK, custard tart is regarded as a classic British dish.
 A version by Marcus Wareing was selected on the BBC television program Great British Menu as the final course of a banquet to celebrate Queen Elizabeth’s 80th birthday.
-The tarts are either made as a single large tart from which slices are cut, or as smaller individual tartlets.
+The tarts are either made as a single large tart from which slices are cut or as smaller individual tartlets.
 Classically, they are invariably topped only with a dusting of nutmeg – fruit topping in the French style, or cinnamon dusting in the Dutch, is not typical.

 Variations on the classic recipe include the Manchester tart, where a layer of jam is spread on the pastry before the custard is added.
 Other versions may have some fresh fruit, or rhubarb, cooked into the filling.
 Versions topped with elaborate arrangements of fruit show the influence of French pâtisserie.